Skip to content

 Understanding CCS

-A short explainer outlining the three steps of CCS – capture, transport and storage.
+A brief explainer outlining the three key steps involved in CCS – capture, transport and storage.

 “Carbon Capture and Storage” or “CCS” is a term that refers to technologies that capture the greenhouse gas carbon dioxide (CO2) and store it safely underground, so that it does not contribute to climate change.